Oxandrin Side Effects

 Applies to oxandrolone: oral tablet

-Oncologic side effects have included hepatic neoplasms and hepatocellular carcinomas following prolonged therapy with large doses of anabolic steroids.[Ref]
+Frequency not reported: Gynecomastia, hepatic neoplasms and hepatocellular carcinomas following prolonged therapy with large doses of anabolic steroids[Ref]

 1. "Product Information.
 Oxandrin (oxandrolone)."
 Bio-Tech, Levittown, PA.

 More about Oxandrin (oxandrolone)

 - Drug Interactions

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.